 1. Collaboration in education

-This theme, presented in partnership with Sasol, will encourage delegates from the corporate and non-profit sectors to reassess their own organisational preparedness to respond to the risks and manage their reputations in the often high-risk development arena.
+This theme intends to get delegates from the corporate and non-profit sectors to reassess their own organisational preparedness to respond to the risks and manage their reputations in the often high-risk development arena.
+This theme will also explore the difference between organisational marketing and meaningful communication with stakeholders.

 3. Innovative finance for development impact